-Are You Entitled To MA Workers’ Compensation Benefits?
+Are You Eligible To Receive MA Workers’ Compensation Benefits?

-There are two types of disability that allows you to collect weekly benefits for lost wages:
+There are two types of disability that can permit you to obtain weekly benefits for your lost wages:

-- Total Disability: When a person can neither perform their regular job duties or any other type of light duty work and are considered to have a total loss of earning capacity.
+- Total Disability: When a person can neither perform their regular job duties nor any other type of light duty work and are considered to have a total loss of earning capacity.

-- Partial Disability: When a person is unable to perform his or her regular job duties due to a work injury, but is still capable of performing light work load.
+- Partial Disability: When a person is unable to perform their regular job duties due to a work related injury, but is still capable of performing a light work load.

-In the following cases, our lawyers maintained joint responsibility with other lawyers in order to arrive at these results.
+In these cases, our firm’s lawyers maintained joint responsibility with other lawyers in order to arrive at these results.

 - Click Here To Read More Workers’ Compensation Settlements.